YSSF8/OnyxAPI/README.md

 Onyx Library will not get updated again for some reason.

 A JavaScript library allows the user to use more function.
-But there is a <a href="https://github.com/YSSF8/Xorio-Library">replacement</a> for it
+But there is a <a href="https://github.com/YSSF8/Xorio-Library">replacement</a> for it.

 ### How to download and import:
 * Download **Onyx.min.js**.